 The question is how to measure and compare the good done by different charities, especially when they work in such diverse areas.

 We currently believe that health interventions are the most effective at improving the lives of people in developing countries.
 As a result, although we still investigate other areas, health interventions are our primary focus.

-The most useful measure of health interventions is the concept of “Quality-Adjusted Life Year” or QALY (and the related"Disability-Adjusted Life Year" or DALY), which is standard in health economics and used by organisations such as the UK’s National Health Service and the Panel on Cost-Effectiveness in Health and Medicine in the USA.
+One useful measure of health interventions is the concept of “Quality-Adjusted Life Year” or QALY (and the related"Disability-Adjusted Life Year" or DALY), which is standard in health economics and used by organisations such as the UK’s National Health Service and the Panel on Cost-Effectiveness in Health and Medicine in the USA.

 In brief, if an intervention gives one person one extra year of life at full health, it gives them one QALY.
 A year of less than full health will be some fraction of a QALY, depending on the severity of the impairment (measured by things like the person’s ability to move about freely, to care for themselves, and to carry out their usual activities without pain or anxiety).